visibilia/SIION/README.md

 scikit-learn
 pandas
-matplotlib # for plot some clustering results i-graph # for generation of bipartitie graphs which be used in recommendation engines
+matplotlib # for plot some clustering results igraph # for generation of bipartitie graphs which be used in recommendation engines
 ```